phlowers/mechaphlowers/docs/user_guide/ug_guying.md

 ## Overview

-Mechaphlowers provides simple guying calculations necessary for certain types of field work.
+Mechaphlowers provides simple guying calculations necessary for field work involving guy cables.
 The guying module calculates the forces in guy cables and the associated vertical, horizontal, and longitudinal loads.

 Guying is performed by using the loads at the selected support (the VHL - Vertical, Horizontal, Longitudinal loads) which are themselves calculated via the balance physics engine.